Love Addiction Recovery Help & Support

 I will give you an analogy about this gender factor of love addiction.
 It relates to depression research.
 In psychological research on depression- most studies conclude that women are 2 to 4 times more likely to have depression than men.
-This is another fallacy.

 In his book, "I Don't Want to Talk About It: Overcoming the Secret Legacy of Male Depression" by Terrence Real- Terrence explains that male depression is expressed differently than depression in women and the research on depression doesn't consider this.

-Men are much more likely to be honest, because to do so would appear weak and "unmanly".
+Men are much more likely to be honest because to do so would appear weak and "unmanly".
 Men deal with internal stress and suffering using certain behaviors as defenses- as men in love addiction do.

 Men deal with internal stress and suffering using certain defenses- often different than women.

-Women are much more likely to admit when they have problems or emotional issues.
-They reach out for help when in crisis- they turn to close friends, family, or counselors/coaches for support; will express and talk about their pain, thoughts, and feelings- and also will be more honest in answering researches (for example- in depression research).
+Women tend to reach out for help easier when in crisis- they turn to close friends, family, or counselors/coaches for support; they will express and talk about their pain, thoughts, and feelings- and also will be more honest in answering researches (for example- in depression research).

-Men don't grow up with this message- we grew up to be "men"- and being open to our feelings and pain is considered "weak".
-So- Men are much less likely to open up when issues and crises arise.
+Men don't typically grow up with this message in our society- we grew up to be "men"- and being open to our feelings and pain is considered "weak".
+As a result, men are much less likely to open up when personal issues or life crises arise.
 If men do express their issues- pain, feelings, etc. - What is likely to happen?

 When men who are susceptible to addictive relationships learn to hide their inner selves- not express their emotions in healthy ways- it will be dealt with some other way- usually in dysfunctional and self-sabotaging ways.